Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 :::

 Part of what makes Velocity more secure than Bungee would be it's modern player information forwarding mode, it is much more secure than Bungee and doesn't require an additional plugin such as BungeeGuard to secure connections between your front-end and back-end servers.

-This is pretty simple to setup, you need to locate the option for `player-info-forwarding` inside `velocity.toml` and set it to `modern`.
+This is pretty simple to setup.
+First turn your proxy server offline, then locate the option for `player-info-forwarding` inside `velocity.toml` and set it to `modern`.
 Next you need to perform additional steps depending on the type of server jar that you're running behind Velocity.

 ### Modern Forwarding for Paper